-Machine Learning Helps Physicians Identify Heart Attacks Faster
+Will a Computer Diagnose Your Next Heart Attack?

 Author Bios:

 Wilson W. Good is a senior PhD researcher with joint appointments at the Scientific Computing and Imaging (SCI) Institute and the Nora Eccles Cardiovascular Research and Training Institute (CVRTI) in the field of cardiac electrophysiology.
 Wilson has presented on this research at several international conferences and the research is currently in preparation.